 is a positive integer specifying the line number within the current routine. +1 is the first line in the routine, which may be a label line. +0 always returns the empty string.

-is a label within the routine and offset
+within the routine and offset

 is the line number counting from the label (with the label itself counting as offset 0).
 If you omit the offset